 Another web page on Christian martyrdom?
 Yes and no.

 The Today’s Martyrs web site does not aspire to duplicate the fine work done by others, as documented on the Links page.
-The focus of this site is on the individual Christian, for the simple reason that each individual, Christian or not, matters to God.
+The focus of this site is on the individual Christian, for the simple reason that each individual, Christian or not, truly matters to God.
 Stories of persecution with no names are generally not reported here, which means that only about 1 to 2 percent of real cases are listed – a very sobering number.
 This site has several aims:

 2. Individual biographies which have been written with the intent of placing the events in these people’s lives into the broader context of Christian redemption as well as within the great movements around us in the contemporary world